aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/unionrange/_index.md

 ### getHasRange() {#getHasRange--}

+<b>@deprecated.</b> Please use the 'hasRange' property instead.
 Indicates whether this has range.

 ```javascript
 getHasRange() : boolean;